AnshulJ999/SyncLyrics/README.md

 git clone https://github.com/AnshulJ999/SyncLyrics.git
 cd SyncLyrics
-pip install -r requirements.txt cp .env.example .env  # Edit with your credentials python sync_lyrics.py
+pip install -r requirements.txt copy .env.example .env  # Edit with your credentials python sync_lyrics.py
 ```

 ---

 ## ⚙️ Configuration

+The app works best with a Spotify API connection, which requires you to create a custom app in your Spotify Developer Dashboard.

 ### Key Environment Variables